Bugsnax Accessibility Report

 Speaker Indicator: Textual captions indicate who is speaking.
 This can also be indicated visually in the game with character icons or placing text in speech bubbles next to the person speaking.

-Bugsnax has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Bugsnax which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Can customise the controls for the game as follows: